-LD/ST ffirst (Fault-First) </>
+LD/ST ffirst (Fault-First)

-LD/ST ffirst treats the first LD/ST in a vector (element 0 if REMAP is not active and predication is not applied) as an ordinary one, with all behaviour with respect to Interrupts Exceptions Page Faults Memory Management being identical in every regard to Scalar v3.0 Power ISA LD/ST. However for elements 1 and above, if an exception would occur, then VL is truncated to the previous element: the exception is not then raised because the LD/ST that would otherwise have caused an exception is required to be cancelled.
+LD/ST first treats the first LD/ST in a vector (element 0 if REMAP is not active) as an ordinary one, with all behaviour with respect to Interrupts Exceptions Page Faults Memory Management being identical in every regard to Scalar v3.0 Power ISA LD/ST. However for elements 1 and above, if an exception would occur, then VL is truncated to the previous element: the exception is not then raised because the LD/ST that would otherwise have caused an exception is required to be cancelled.
 Additionally an implementor may choose to truncate VL for any arbitrary reason except for the very first.

-ffirst LD/ST to multiple pages via a Vectorized Index base is considered a security risk due to the abuse of probing multiple pages in rapid succession and getting speculative feedback on which pages would fail.
-Therefore Vector Indexed LD/ST is prohibited entirely, and the Mode bit instead used for element-strided LD/ST.
+ffirst LD/ST to multiple pages via a Vectorised Index base is considered a security risk due to the abuse of probing multiple pages in rapid succession and getting speculative feedback on which pages would fail.
+Therefore Vector Indexed LD/ST is prohibited entirely, and the Mode bit instead used for element-strided LD/ST. See https://bugs.libre-soc.org/show\bug.cgi?id=561